 - These instructions work for Windows 11 Pro and Home.

-In this guide, I will explain the different ways to find your device encryption recovery key on Windows 11 as well as if you’re still running Windows 10.
+In this guide, I will explain how to find your device encryption recovery key on Windows 11 and Windows 10.

-On Windows 11 (and 10), you have multiple ways to find your computer’s BitLocker (or Device Encryption) recovery key, depending on the option you selected during the setup or if the system configured encryption automatically.
+On Windows 11 (and 10), you can find your computer’s BitLocker (or Device Encryption) recovery key in multiple ways, depending on the option you selected during setup or whether the system configured encryption automatically.

 To find your BitLocker key on your Microsoft account, use these steps: